dkozar/raycast-dom/README.md

    With React we could use IDs generated by React (data-reactid), however I found it not to be so clean.

 2. Unit testing is not so straightforward if tested component doesn't handle Emitter subscription by itself.
-   Integration tests of components handling Emitter subscription internally are simple.
+   Integration tests of components having internal Emitter subscription are simple.
-   For instance, my menu system is internally subscribed to Emitter.
-From the outside it doesn't make any difference.
+   For instance, my [menu system](https://github.com/dkozar/react-data-menu) is internally subscribed to Emitter.
+   From the outside this doesn't make any difference compared to *classic* React components.

-   Note: When testing the (singleton) Emitter, we might want to spy on its methods.
+   Tip: When testing the (singleton) Emitter, we might want to spy on its methods.

 ## :tv: Demo